rojala/ROjal_MQTT_Client/readme.md

 * export MQTT_SERVER=123.456.789.000
 * export MQTT_PORT=1883

 Above variables are used with test codes only (ctest).
+Defining valid broker (e.g. mosquitto), makes it possible to run unit and systemtests.

 ### Create build directory and compile
 * mkdir build